-If the past 15 months have taught us anything, it’s that the opportunity to hop across the continent for a quick city break is an amazing privilege that we definitely all took for granted.
+If the past two years have taught us anything, it’s that the opportunity to hop across the continent for a quick city break is an amazing privilege that we definitely all took for granted.

 But even as we cautiously emerge from lockdown and international travel is (partially) back on the cards, there’s still the small matter of an impending climate emergency to contend with.
 And as much as we all really deserve to go gallivanting about the globe after months of being stuck inside our homes, the devastating impact of flying on the environment is an issue that really has to be tackled before we can ever return to guilt-free jet-setting.